Joe-Collins-1986/muscle-map/README.md

 ## Features
 ![Feature Mind Map](assets/readme-assets/2.UX/Features.png)
+The above provides an inital mind map into what features might be appropriate for the website given the clients specifications.

-# Further development
+# Further Development
 * Add automation of exercise plan based of information entered by visitor.
-* Add E-commerce for sale of muscle map merchandise.
+* Add E-commerce for sale of Muscle Map merchandise.

 # Technologies Used
 ## Languages Used